Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Results

-Finally, it can be noticed in Fig.~\ref{fig:cycle} that cycleGAN has failed to recognize and synthesize any lesion hyper-intensity.
+Next, notice that cycleGAN has failed to recognize and synthesize any lesion hyper-intensity, while producing very high inter-tissue contrast [Fig.~\ref{fig:generation}(d)].
 We have experimented with fine-tuning the model on IS data, training on IS data alone, and modifying the network architecture; however, this result seems to be unavoidable.
-We speculate that this is closely related to the cycle consistency requirement of cycleGAN, i.e.~that the two generators map an image back to itself as close as possible.
-Similarly,~\citep{cycleGAN} identified `failed cases' which indicate that cycleGAN generalizes poorly to unseen data.
+We speculate that this is closely related to the cycle consistency requirement of cycleGAN, i.e.~that the two generators map an image back to itself as close as possible, and large class imbalance between lesion and non-lesion voxels.
+Similarly, Ref.~\cite{cycleGAN} identified `failed cases' which indicate that cycleGAN generalizes poorly.
 Due to this failure, we have excluded cycleGAN from the quantitative analysis, and leave a dedicated study using cycleGAN for data augmentation for future work.
-We stress that this does not preclude any application of cycleGAN to this task; however, it will require an approach that differs from the one chosen here.
+We stress that this does not preclude any application of cycleGAN to this task; however, it will require an approach that differs from the one chosen here, and thus the comparability of ITMs is not given.

+To conclude this section, we present in Fig.~\ref{fig:intensity_histograms} the intensity histograms of the synthetic and real data sets after pre-processing and normalized to the range $[0,1]$.
+Notice how the normal and clinical (i.e.~stroke) DBs significantly differ in the region of intensities below $0.5$.
+Moreover, the synthetic image intensities closely follow the normal volume intensities.
+This does not come as a surprise as we have used the normal segmentation masks to synthesize stroke images.
+One is led to the conclusion that some systematic difference, either of anatomical nature or rooted in the image acquisition, is responsible for this discrepancy.
+We will now turn to the assessment of the quality of image generation and return to this question in Sec.~\ref{sec:discussion}.